10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 Clap Crunches

-• Bend your knees and take them hip width apart.
+• Bend your knees hip-width apart.

-• Lift your knees to 90 degrees and raise your upper body
+• Lift your knees to 90 degrees.

 • Clap your hands under each leg as you cycle with your legs.